frictionlessdata/datapackage/source/data-packages.rst

 * title - a title or one sentence description for this package
 * description - a description of the package.
 The first paragraph (up to the first double line break should be usable as summary information for the package)
+* homepage - URL string for the data packages web site
 * version - a version string conforming to the Semantic Versioning requirements (http://semver.org/).
 * sources - an array of source hashes.
 Each source hash may have name, web and email attributes.
 Example::